-Also, when I'm in the shack, I usually am logged into the K3UK FISTS, SKCC and/or Elmer Sked pages where you can chat with me and other CW enthusiasts.
-This great service can be found here: http://www.obriensweb.com/sked/
+Also, when I'm in the shack, I usually am logged into various SKED pages for Novice Rig Roundup, FISTS, and SKCC pages where you can chat with me and other CW enthusiasts.

 I have extensive collections of both code instruments (CW paddles, straight keys, spark keys, bugs, sounders, KOBs) dating back to 1867, and old boatanchor receivers and transmitters (Johnsons, Hallicrafters, Hammerlunds, Heathkits, Nationals, Eicos, Globes, Harvey Wells, etc) from the 40s, 50s and 60s that I enjoy restoring and operating.
 I try to rotate through all of them to keep the cob-webs off.
 So you never know what combination I might show up with.
 That also means there's a chance I won't 'hear' your CW via audio from the radio, but instead from the clickety-clack of an old telegraph sounder!
 Give it a try!
 The background image for this bio is a Bunnell Camelback KOB circa 1878 that I frequently use on the air.
 The keys next to my call above are a Bunnell Spark Key ca.1915 on the left, and an early legless hollow base Bunnell Steel Lever key with raised terminals dating from the mid 1880's on the right.